 Chae Son National Park

 Mae Kampong is on a short cut to Chae Son National Park and the two are less than 25kms apart.
-The park is a bit of an adventure playground and features hiking trails to waterfalls.
+This park is a bit of an adventure playground and features hiking trails to waterfalls.
 The park headquarters is close to natural hot springs.
 Visitors wishing to take a rejuvenating dip in the warm waters have a choice of private huts or the communal bath.
-There is also a pavilion where skilled masseuses are on hand to massage away aches and pains or give a relaxation treatment.
-Read more about the National Parks in Northern Thailand.
+There is also a pavilion where skilled masseuses are on hand to massage away aches and pains.

 WHERE TO STAY